Tools, policies and processes.

-At Deeson, project teams are free to do what they need to do to get the job done.
+At Deeson, project teams are free to do what they need to in order to get the job done.

-That’s our primary aim, but in an agency we need to have some standard practices that hold us together, as well as the freedoms to work how we need to so that we can deliver great work for our clients.
+That’s our primary aim, but in an agency we need to have some standard practices that hold us together, as well as the freedom to work in the way we need to, so that we can deliver great work for our clients.

-Here’s a quick rundown of what’s a company-wide standard:
+Here’s a quick rundown of our company-wide standard:

-- Our forecasting & resource planning tool – Forecast
+- Our forecasting and resource planning tool – Forecast.

 If a company-wide standard tool or process isn’t working as well as you think it could or you think there’s a better way, get a group together and recommend a better way for consideration.

-We've found Slack to be an excellent internal communication tool and also use it with clients as an additional communication method whilst we're working on their projects.
+We've found Slack to be an excellent internal communication tool and we also use it with clients as an additional communication method while we're working on their projects.

 There are a few things we make clear to our clients:

-- It’s a great way for both of us at getting quick answers to each other's questions, we'll be able to post updates and when applicable hold short, effective conversations.
+- It’s a great way for both of us to get quick answers to each other's questions; we'll be able to post updates and when applicable hold short, effective conversations.

 - We've achieved a great balance of being responsive whilst still allowing our team to focus on their work.
 Slack doesn’t promise any faster response times than we're already able to deliver via other communication means.

-- Likewise, we're not asking clients to be any more available to us than you already are.
+- Likewise, we're not asking clients to be any more available to us than they already are.

 And there are a few things we expect our employees to be aware of: